Retailer Safety:

 What should I do if I suspect that magnet(s) were swallowed or ingested?

-Seek immediate medical attention or contact the poison control center immediately if you think magnets were ingested, as x-rays and prompt surgical removal may be required.
+Seek immediate medical attention or contact the poison control centre immediately if you think magnets were ingested, as x-rays and prompt surgical removal may be required.
 Do not wait for symptoms to appear as it may become too late for medical intervention.

 Is there anything my medical professional should know when considering treatment options for magnet ingestion?